gendov13/gendov13/readme.md

 ## About Me

 Hi!
-I'm [Your Name], a passionate [Your Role] with experience in [Your Skills/Technologies].
+I'm Alberto, a passionate Python Web Developer with experience in Python/Automation Engineer.
 I love building innovative solutions and contributing to open-source projects.
 Welcome to my GitHub portfolio where you can explore my projects, learn more about my skills, and connect with me.

-- 🌱 I’m currently learning [Current Learning Focus]
+- 🌱 I’m currently learning Python.
-- 💬 Ask me about [Topics you're knowledgeable about]
+- 💬 Ask me about everything about Python/Automation.
-- 📫 How to reach me: [Your Email] | [LinkedIn Profile] | [Twitter Handle]
+- 📫 How to reach me: email: gendov13@gmail.com | [[LinkedIn Profile]](https://www.linkedin.com/in/alberto-gendov-311319187/)

 ![asdasdasdasd](https://github.com/user-attachments/assets/b5a12ae5-70cf-444f-9c58-81c0a41ef2f3)